 Related: How to Cut a Pineapple

-Another overlooked tropical fruit, papaya is very similar in texture to mango, and a one-cup serving has 88 mg of vitamin C. Try it with some fresh squeezed lime juice or in a recipe, like this Shredded Pork and Fruit Relish or Glazed Tropical Fruit Pie.
+Another overlooked tropical fruit, papaya is very similar in texture to mango, and a one-cup serving has 88 mg of vitamin C. Try it with some fresh squeezed lime juice.

 Nutrition facts from USDA Food Composition Databases.